Max Kepler Preview, Player Props: Twins vs. Rangers

-Max Kepler -- batting .294 in his past 10 games -- will be in action for the Minnesota Twins versus the Texas Rangers, with Andrew Heaney on the mound, on August 24 at 7:10 PM ET.
+The Minnesota Twins, including Max Kepler and his .588 slugging percentage over his past 10 games, battle starting pitcher Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Brewers.
+In his previous game he had a hitless performance (0-for-4) against the Rangers.

 Max Kepler Game Info & Props vs. the Rangers